Single-Molecule Quantitative RNA Imaging

 Single-Molecule and Subcellular Quantitative Imaging Modes

-HCR™ RNA-FISH supports two quantitative RNA imaging modes (see comparison): single-molecule imaging (digital RNA absolute quantitation with single-molecule resolution) and subcellular imaging (analog RNA relative quantitation with subcellular resolution).
+HCR™ Gold RNA-FISH supports two quantitative RNA imaging modes (see comparison): single-molecule imaging (digital RNA absolute quantitation with single-molecule resolution) and subcellular imaging (analog RNA relative quantitation with subcellular resolution).

-Comparison of Single-Molecule HCR™ RNA-FISH to dPCR
+Comparison of Single-Molecule HCR™ Gold RNA-FISH to dPCR

-While digital PCR (dPCR) enables digital RNA absolute quantitation in vitro without anatomical context, single-molecule HCR™ RNA-FISH enables digital RNA absolute quantitation in situ with anatomical context.
+While digital PCR (dPCR) enables digital RNA absolute quantitation in vitro without anatomical context, single-molecule HCR™ Gold RNA-FISH enables digital RNA absolute quantitation in situ with anatomical context.